puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 [string]: ./lang_datatypes.html#strings
 [array]: ./lang_datatypes.html#arrays
 [datatype]: ./lang_datatypes.html
+[inheritance]:
 [relationships]:
 [resdefaults]: ./lang_defaults.html
+[reference]:
+[class]:
+[defined_type]:

 * [See the Type Reference for complete information about Puppet's built-in resource types.][types]

 **Resources** are the fundamental unit for modeling system configurations.
 Each resource describes some aspect of a system, like a service that must be running or a package that must be installed.
 The block of Puppet code that describes a resource is called a **resource declaration.**

 Declaring a resource instructs Puppet to include it in the catalog and manage its state on the target system.
+Resource declarations inside a [class definition][class] or [defined type][defined_type] are only added to the catalog once the class or an instance of the defined type is declared.

 Resource Declarations
 -----